-There are 89 Religious Congregations in the Diocese, comprised of Religious Men, Religious Women, and Secular and Lay Institutions.
-There are 25 Religious Congregations for the Men, two of which have Diocesan Right while the rest are under Pontifical Right.
-The 56 Congregations of Religious Women are divided into three types: 8 are considered as Pious Union / Public Association of Christ’s Faithful, 5 have Diocesan Right, and the remaining 43 have Pontifical Right.
+There are 96 Religious Congregations in the Diocese, comprised of Religious Men, Religious Women, and Secular and Lay Institutions.
+There are 32 Religious Congregations for the Men, 12 of which have Pious Union while the rest are under Pontifical Right.
+The 64 Religious for the Women, which are divided into three types: 9 are considered as Pious Union, 7 have Diocesan Right, and the remaining 48 have Pontifical Right.

 Collectively, they form the umbrella organization of the Association of Consecrated Life in Novaliches Diocese or ACLIND, which officially began on June 1, 2006.
 ACLIND is represented by a set of officers comprising the Bishop as head, the Vicar General for the Religious as “supervisor”, the Coordinator for Women, Coordinator for Men, Secretary, Asst.
 Secretary, Treasurer, and Asst.
 Treasurer.

 ACLIND began when Bishop Tobias met with all the Religious Superiors on August 13, 2004 at the Good Shepherd Cathedral Shrine.
 As the first meeting of all the Religious in the Diocese, the event emphasized the need for a harmonious co-existence of the Clergy, Religious, and Lay and a synergy of efforts in programs and mission work for the community and the Parish.
 Bishop Tobias laid out his plans for the Religious in the Diocese: all Congregations will be given a Decree of Recognition (DOR); specific Congregations will be assigned a particular work or ministry in the Diocese through a Memorandum of Agreement (MOA); each of the Religious Order of Men will handle at least one Parish; and new Parishes will be created under the Religious Order of Men.